ziqian-wu/mast30034_2021_s2_project_1-ziqian-wu-main/README.md

     -Yellow taxi data prediction.ipynb : merge yellow taxi data and weather data and do some data engineering.
 Prepare for "Statistical Modelling"
--  Aftering running all the notebooks, run `Project 1 prediction.Rmd` for "Statistical Modelling", to fit a model to predict future data.
+-  Aftering running all the notebooks, run `Project 1 prediction.Rmd` for "Statistical Modelling", to fit a model to predict future data. we can check `Project-1-prediction.pdf` to see the R code result.